 How Carrots Won the Trojan War

-Discover why Roman gladiators were massaged with onion juice before battle, how celery contributed to Casanova’s conquests, how peas almost poisoned General Washington, and why some 17th-century turnips were considered degenerate.
-Rebecca Rupp tells the strange and fascinating behind-the-scenes tales of 23 of the world’s most popular vegetables.
-This delightful collection is the perfect gift for gardeners, foodies, history buffs, and anyone who wants to know the secret stories concealed in a salad.$ 14.95 US
+Discover why Roman gladiators were massaged with onion juice before battle, how celery contributed to Casanova’s conquests, how peas almost poisoned General Washington, and why some seventeenth-century turnips were considered degenerate.
+Rebecca Rupp tells the strange and fascinating history of 23 of the world’s most popular vegetables.
+Gardeners, foodies, history buffs, and anyone who wants to know the secret stories concealed in a salad are sure to enjoy this delightful and informative collection.$ 14.95 US

 Buy this Book

 We don’t sell our books directly through storey.com.
 If you’d like to buy How Carrots Won the Trojan War , please visit one of the online bookstores below or give us a call and we’ll take care of you.
 Support local businesses when you can!

 - Pages: 384

 - Order Number: 62968